Yearly Archives: 2021

 The Bible describes Samuel and Jesus growing up in pretty much the same way.
 As a child, Samuel heard someone calling him at night, went and said “Here I am, you called me,” and was told to go back to bed, and then all that happened two more times before anyone figured out what was going on.

-When Saul and David were enemies, someone pointed out that Saul was vulnerable, but David refused to harm him.
-He just stole something from Saul, and showed it to him to prove that he wasn’t trying to kill him.
+David fled from Saul and went to live in Gath with the Philistine king Achish.
+But Achish’s men knew David’s reputation and didn’t trust him.
+Then a few chapters later, that happened again.
+When someone pointed out that Saul was vulnerable, David refused to harm him.
+He just stole something from Saul instead, and showed it to him to prove that he wasn’t trying to kill him.
 And Saul decided to stop trying to kill David.
 Then two chapters later, the same thing happened again.

 When describing how some people were assigned duties, 1 Chronicles says “The [Nth] (lot fell) to [Name], his sons and relatives: 12” 24 times.
 There are more efficient ways they could have expressed that.
 Then two chapters later, when it’s listing some people who served David, it says “In charge of the [Nth] division for the [Nth] month was the commander [Name].
 There were 24,000 men in his division” 12 times.